-74 Notice requirements
+Notice requirements

-- (1) Any notice required to be given to a member or a committee member under these Rules may be given- - (a) by handing the notice to the member personally; or - (b) by sending it by post to the member at the address recorded for the member on the register of members; or - (c) by email or facsimile transmission. - (2) Subrule (1) does not apply to notice given under rule 60. - (3) Any notice required to be given to the Association or the Committee may be given- - (a) by handing the notice to a member of the Committee; or - (b) by sending the notice by post to the registered address; or - (c) by leaving the notice at the registered address; or - (d) if the Committee determines that it is appropriate in the circumstances- - (i) by email to the email address of the Association or the Secretary; or - (ii) by facsimile transmission to the facsimile number of the Association.
+- Any notice required to be given to a member or a committee member under this Constitution may be given- - by handing the notice to the member personally; or - by sending it by post to the member at the address recorded for the member on the register of members; or - by email or facsimile transmission. - Subrule (1) does not apply to notice given under rule 56. - Any notice required to be given to the Association or the Committee may be given- - by handing the notice to a member of the Committee; or - by sending the notice by post to the registered address; or

+- by leaving the notice at the registered address; or - if the Committee determines that it is appropriate in the circumstances- - by email to the email address of the Association or the Secretary; or - by facsimile transmission to the facsimile number of the Association.

-75 Custody and inspection of books and records
+Custody and inspection of books and records